css1885/Handling-the-imbalance-data_set/README.md

-# How to handle imbalance data ?
+# Handling the imbalance data.